 Use “How-to” videos to overcome the challenges of remote work

 During the covid-19 health crisis, remote work became the norm for a large majority of companies.
 Despite its many advantages and growing interest, remote work also has its challenges.
-Find out how the video tutorial can help you overcome them!
+Find out how how-to videos tutorials can help you overcome them!

 Before the pandemic, many companies were neither prepared for this mode of operation nor convinced of its effectiveness.
 Nowadays, more and more companies want to adopt remote work.